Welcome to the Department of Computer Science!

 - Transfer Information

 The Ph.D. is an advanced degree reserved for students who demonstrate both a comprehensive understanding of computer science and an ability to do creative research.
 Our research faculty are international leaders in their fields of expertise which fall broadly into the areas of informatics, computational science and scientific visualization, networking and security, programming languages and software engineering, HCI, and theory.
 Admission to the Ph.D. program is highly competitive.
-The master's degree program in CIS provides students with advanced coursework in the field of computer science as well as opportunities to complete an in-depth project or to become involved in research.
+The master's degree program in CS provides students with advanced coursework in the field of computer science as well as opportunities to complete an in-depth project or to become involved in research.